South African rand: 2001–2011

-This sudden depreciation in 2001 led to a formal investigation, which in turn led to a dramatic recovery.
-By the end of 2002, the currency was trading under R9 to the dollar again, and by the end of 2004 was trading under R5.70 to the dollar.
-The currency softened somewhat in 2005, and was trading around R6.35 to the dollar at the end of the year.
-At the start of 2006, however, the currency resumed its rally, and as of 19 January 2006, was trading under R6 to the dollar again.
-However, during the second and third quarters of 2006 (i.e. April through September), the rand weakened significantly.
+This sudden depreciation in 2001 led to a formal investigation and a dramatic recovery.
+By the end of 2002, the currency was trading under R9 for the dollar again, and by the end of 2004, it was trading under R5.70.
+The currency softened somewhat in 2005, trading around R6.35 to the dollar at the end of the year.
+At the start of 2006, however, the currency resumed its rally and, on 19 January 2006, was trading under R6 to the dollar again.
+However, the rand weakened significantly during the second and third quarters of 2006 (i.e., April through September).

-In sterling terms, it fell from around 9.5% to just over 7%, losing some 25% of its international trade-weighted value in just six months.
+In sterling terms, it fell from around 9.5% to just over 7%, losing some 25% of its international trade-weighted value in six months.
 In late 2007, the rand rallied modestly to just over 8%, only to experience a precipitous slide during the first quarter of 2008.

-This downward slide could be attributed to a range of factors: South Africa's worsening current account deficit, which widened to a 36‑year high of 7.3% of gross domestic product (GDP) in 2007; inflation at a five-year high of just under 9%; escalating global risk aversion as investors' concerns over the spreading impact of the sub-prime crisis grew; and a general flight to "safe havens", away from the perceived risks of emerging markets.
-The rand depreciation was exacerbated by the Eskom electricity crisis, which arose from the utility being unable to meet the country's rapidly growing energy demands.
+This downward slide could be attributed to a range of factors: South Africa's worsening current account deficit, which widened to a 36‑year high of 7.3% of gross domestic product (GDP) in 2007; inflation at a five-year high of just under 9%; escalating global risk aversion as investors' concerns over the spreading impact of the subprime crisis grew; and a general flight to "safe havens," away from the perceived risks of emerging markets.
+The rand depreciation was exacerbated by the Eskom electricity crisis, which arose from the utility's inability to meet the country's rapidly growing energy demands.